Kapilvastu Museum: Painted Grey Ware

-Terracotta, being a cheap and most popular medium and within the reach of poor and common man, has been used not only as the medium for artistic expression but also for personal ornaments like beads, bangles and rings, seal and sealing, children's toys and objects of domestic and ritualistic needs.
+Terracotta, being a cheap and popular medium and within the reach of the poor and common man, has been used not only as the medium for artistic expression but also for personal ornaments like beads, bangles and rings, seals and sealing, children's toys and objects of domestic and ritualistic needs.
 A large number of terracotta animals and bird figurines were undoubtedly children's toys.
 Terracotta plaques with holes at the top were suspended against the walls.
 Some of them were kept as decorating objects on the mantel-pieces or niches made on or in the walls of the houses.
-Flat, rectangular, oval or round plaques could be made out of clay without any difficult.
+Flat, rectangular, oval, or round plaques could be made out of clay without any difficulty.
 Being a cheap and tractable medium it was highly demanded in contemporary society.
-It is largely concerned itself with the representation of the scenes of everyday life, and, as such, its social imports appear to be immense.
-Terracotta, in its varied uses and applications, gives us an idea for constructing the social, cultural, political and religious life of the contemporary people.
+It is largely concerned with the representation of the scenes of everyday life, and, as such, its social imports appear to be immense.
+Terracotta, in its varied uses and applications, gives us an idea for constructing the social, cultural, political, and religious life of contemporary people.
 Terracotta human and animal figurines give us a clear picture of the life-ways during the ancient period.
-Increase in communication between Northern-India and the western Terai region of Nepāl resulted in the introduction of many classical elements of Indian art, the pattern of Nepālese culture and art tradition.
-Terracotta figurines from Tilaurākoṭ, Lumbinī, Kudān, Bañjarāhi, Piprῑ, Kadzahawā etc. have brought to light a large variety of terracotta remains, which throw considerable light on the trends of plastic art and nature of Nepāli artists during the pre-Christian and early Christian centuries.
+The increase in communication between Northern India and the western Terai region of Nepāl resulted in the introduction of many classical elements of Indian art, the pattern of Nepālese culture, and art tradition.
+Terracotta figurines from Tilaurākoṭ, Lumbinī, Kudān, Bañjarāhi, Piprῑ, Kadzahawā, etc. have brought to light a large variety of terracotta remains, which throw considerable light on the trends of plastic art and nature of Nepāli artists during the pre-Christian and early Christian centuries.
 Tilaurākoṭ may be called a mine of such objects as it has yielded a very large number of terracotta human and animal figurines by which it is called a mine.